pangers/Intelligence-iOS-Framework/README.md

 ![Linked Frameworks and Libraries](Images/Framework-Link.png)

-## Import SDK ##
+## II.
+Import SDK ##

 Next, import the IntelligenceSDK framework.

 *Swift:*

 ```
     #!swift
     import IntelligenceSDK
 ```

 *Objective-C:*

 ```
     #!objc
     @import IntelligenceSDK;

 ```

-## Create & Configure your Account ##
+## III.
+Create & Configure your Account ##

-Before using the SDK you need a Intelligence account.
+Before using the SDK you need an Intelligence account.
 If you do not have an Intelligence account please reach out to intelligence.support@tigerspike.com.
-For Tigerspiker please reach out [here](https://sites.google.com/tigerspike.com/intelligence/join-in?authuser=1).
+For Tigerspiker request an account here [here](https://sites.google.com/tigerspike.com/intelligence/join-in?authuser=1).

-## Configuration JSON File ##
+### III.1 Configuration JSON File ###

-IntellignceSDK require cconfiguration JSON file for each project.
+IntelligenceSDK require configuration JSON file for each project.
 All of these variables come from the Intelligence Platform and will need to be included in a JSON file bundled with your iOS App:

-1. "client_secret" (String): Only provided when you create a New Application, if you do not know this value you will need to get in contact with the Intelligence Platform team(intelligence.support@tigerspike.com).
-3. "client_id" (String): Can be found on your configured Application.
+1. "client_secret" (String): Application client secret key(Only provided when the project is created.).
+3. "client_id" (String): Application Client ID(Only provided when the project is created.).
-2. "application_id" (Integer): Can be found on your configured Application.
+2. "application_id" (Integer):  Your intelligence Application id.
-4. "project_id" (Integer): Can be seen in the URL when you're on the Dashboard.
+4. "project_id" (Integer): Your intelligence project id.

-As an example, your configuration file should look something like:
+As an example, create your configuration file(intelligence.json) should look something like below:

 ```
-#!JSON

     {
         "client_id": "CLIENT_ID",
         "client_secret": "CLIENT_SECRET",
         "application_id": 10,
         "project_id": 20
     }

 ```

-## Initialization ##
+### III.2 Initialization ###

 The Intelligence SDK requires a delegate and configuration variables in order to initialize itself.
 The delegate will be called in cases where the SDK is incapable of continuing in a particular state, such as requesting that the user must login again.

-**There are a few different ways of providing configuration to the SDK:**
+#### A).
+There are a few different ways of providing configuration to the SDK: ####

 1- Initialize Intelligence with a configuration file: